xBaank/Terminal.YoutubeMusic/Readme.md

 - [X] Repeat song or list of songs
 - [X] Seek time with only keyboard
 - [X] Improve queue so you can go to any video without skiping one by one
-- [ ] Add spinner when song is loading or playlist is loading

 ## Requirements
 - .NET 8